Evaluated only once to create a CSV file.

 GROUP BY species

-species | n |
+| species | n |

-Adelie | 56 |
+| Adelie | 56 |

-Chinstrap | 68 |
+| Chinstrap | 68 |

-framework, summarisation is done using
+Under the dplyr framework, summarisation is done using

-function.
+the summarise function.
 This provides a very consistent

-framwork to perform summarisation, compare to base R
+framwork to perform summarisation, compare to base R.

 Similar operation is done using a range of aggregation functions in

-, the aggregation functions
+Interestingly, in SQL, the aggregation functions

-automatically ignores the NULL
+automatically ignores the NULL values.
+Whereas in

-, if there are any NA
+R, if there are any NA values, then any

-summary will return NA
+summary will return NA as a warning, unless

-na.rm = TRUE
+na.rm = TRUE is specified.

 group_by(species) %>%